mrgasparov/nicotine-novnc/README.md

 [noVNC](https://novnc.com) is an open source VNC client which is both a VNC client JavaScript library as well as an application built on top of that library.

-This docker image allows you to run Nicotine+ on a Raspberry Pi or your NAS, and access it via the browser from your laptop.
+This docker image allows you to run Nicotine+ on a Raspberry Pi or on your NAS, and access it via the browser from your computer.
 It includes the latest Nicotine+ version running on GTK4 and is built to ensure a simple and secure setup.

 ![plot](./docs/nicotine-novnc-welcome.png)